Optimal Control of Several Motion Models: Introduction and Problem Formulations

 \section{Introduction and Problem Formulations}

-This paper continues some developments on solving the dynamic optimization problems for a microscopic version of the crowd motion model in general settings.
-We refer the readers to \cite{mv2} for the mathematical framework of this model developed by Maury and Venel which enables us to deal with local interactions between agents in order to describe the whole dynamics of the participant traffic.
+Building on recent advancements in dynamic optimization for crowd motion models, this paper explores some developments on solving the dynamic optimization problems for a microscopic version of the crowd motion model in general settings.
+We refer the readers to~\cite{mv2} for the mathematical framework of this model developed by Maury and Venel, which enables us to deal with local interactions between agents in order to depict the whole dynamics of the participant traffic.
 Such a model can be described in the framework of a version of Moreau's sweeping process with perturbation as follows

 where $C(\cdot)$ is an appropriate moving set, where $f(\cdot)$ represents some given external force, and where $N_{C(t)}(\x(t))$ denotes some appropriate normal cone of the set $C(t)$ at the point $\x(t)$.
-The original so-called {\it Moreau's sweeping process} was first introduced by Jean Jacques Moreau in 1970s in the differential form
+The original so-called {\it Moreau's sweeping process} was first introduced by Moreau~\cite{moreau1971,moreau1972} in 1970s in the differential form

 where $N_\O$ stands for the normal cone of convex analysis defined by